 WHY IS THERE A LOTUS FLOWER IN THE LD THERAPY LOGO?

 In 'No Mud, No Lotus', Thich Nhat Hanh says: "Suffering is a kind of mud to help the lotus flower of happiness grow.
 There can be no lotus flower without the mud”.
-When you're struggling through the mud, counselling can help you grow, develop and find your own lotus flower of happiness - hence why I use the lotus symbol in the LD Therapy logo.
+I firmly believe that our challenges enable us to grow, develop strength, and find meaning in life.
+When you're struggling, counselling can help you wade through the mud and find your own lotus flower of happiness.